Q - What is the best way to see all of the animals available?

 Q – What do I need to bring with me to adopt?

 A – We suggest bringing all humans in the household here when adopting an animal.
-We want to make sure the animal you choose gets along with all members of the family including small children.
-Some pets will be labeled “No Kids” which means they cannot go to a family with children due to their history in previous homes.
+We want to make sure the animal you choose gets along with all members of the family, including small children.
+Some pets will be labeled “does better with adults,” which means they should not go to a family with children due to their history in previous homes.
 Please also bring a photo ID and form of payment (no checks).
 If adopting a dog, they will have to leave on a leash and collar, cats and small animals in a carrier, if you do not have one that fits them with you, we will have you purchase one in our retail store.